The 500-Year Forest

 Endless forests once covered southern Ontario in a tapestry of maples, oaks, elms and cedars.
 Today, much of that old growth has disappeared, replaced by urban sprawl.
-The Plant an Old-Growth Forest Project will bring a piece of that original forest back to life on the grounds of Ignatius Jesuit Centre, just north of Guelph's city limits.
+The Ignatius Old-Growth Forest, the 500-year project, will bring a piece of that original forest back to life on the grounds of Ignatius Jesuit Centre, just north of Guelph's city limits.

-The Plant an Old-Growth Forest Project will protect 40 hectares of land on the grounds of the Ignatius Jesuit Centre.
+The Old-Growth Forest Project will protect 40 hectares of land.
 Benefiting both community and our local ecosystem, our project will provide:

 - Habitat for a rich diversity of wildlife and peaceful backdrop a pristine Speed River.